iteego/glasir.demo/readme.txt

-You must changes some things to customize glasir.bootstrap if it is in the "mycompany/mybrand/h2" mode.
+You must change some things to customize glasir.bootstrap if it is in the "mycompany/mybrand/h2" mode.

 1.